Green Book (film): Plot

-Once they are free and back on the road, Don reprimands Tony for his distasteful actions, and a heated argument erupts regarding race relations and meritocracy, during which Don expresses frustration at feeling rejected by the black community due to his mannerisms while the white community either mistreats him or uses him to make themselves look open-minded.
-They eventually find a hotel for the night and manage to reconcile.
+Once they resume traveling, Don reprimands Tony for his actions, and a heated argument erupts regarding race relations and meritocracy, with Don expressing frustration at feeling rejected by the black community due to his mannerisms while the white community either mistreats him or uses him to make themselves look open-minded.
+They eventually find a hotel for the night and reconcile.

-On the night of Don's final performance in Birmingham, Alabama, he is refused entry into the whites-only dining room of the country club where he has been hired to perform.
-Tony threatens the manager, and Don refuses to play since they refuse to serve him in the room with his audience.
+On the night of Don's final performance in Birmingham, Alabama, he is refused entry into the whites-only dining room of the country club where he is due to perform.
+Tony threatens the manager, and Don refuses to play unless they serve him in the room with his audience.
 Eventually, Don gives Tony the choice on whether or not he plays, to smooth tensions.
-Tony chooses his friendship, possibly terminating his contract with the record company that demands Don does not miss a show.
-Tony and Don leave the venue and instead have dinner at a black blues club, where Don joins the band on piano.
+Tony chooses his friendship, refusing bribery from the manager, possibly terminating his contract with the record company that demands Don does not miss a show.
+Tony and Don leave the venue and instead eat at a black blues club, where Don joins the band on piano.
+As the pair leave the club, Tony senses and scares off two patrons with a firearm who were intending to ambush them for Don's money, which he had displayed earlier, an action which visibly startles Don.

-The pair head north in an attempt to make it home by Christmas Eve, but are caught in a blizzard.
+The pair head north, attempting to get home by Christmas Eve, but are caught in a blizzard.
 They are then once again pulled over by a police officer.
-Worried they are about to receive the same treatment as earlier, both are surprised when it turns out the officer had only pulled them over due to their car having a flat tire.
-The officer helps them fix the tire, wishes them a safe journey and they are able to make it to New York.
+Worried they will receive the same treatment as earlier, both are surprised when it turns out the officer had only pulled them over due to a flat tire, which he kindly helps them fix.
+Continuing back to New York, Tony, for reasons of sleep deprivation, decides he is unable to continue driving, meaning he will miss Christmas dinner.
+Don, not wanting this to happen, drives for him, with Tony sleeping in the backseat.

 Tony invites Don to have dinner with his family, but Don declines.
-Sitting alone at home, he changes his mind and returns to Tony's, where he receives a surprisingly warm welcome by Tony's extended family.
+At the party, a relative of Tony makes a racial remark, which Tony objects to, leading to the relative's acquiescence.
+Sitting alone at home, Don changes his mind and returns to Tony's, where he receives a warm welcome from Tony's extended family.

-The end title cards show real-life photos of Don and Tony.
-It states that Don continued to tour and create music, while Tony went back to his work at the Copacabana, and that they remained friends until dying months apart in 2013.
+The end title cards show real-life photos of Don and Tony, explaining Don continued to tour and create music, while Tony went back working at the Copacabana, and they remained friends until dying months apart in 2013.